 Simply use these trending topics as inspiration for your own strategy, and you’ll have superb blog content that your customers — and the search engines — will love.

-The key to a successful ranking blog strategy is keeping it fresh and current.
+The key to a successful ranking blog strategy is fresh and current content.
 Update yours regularly with content that addresses trending events and issues.
 It’s good for your SEO, great for your customers, and it positions your small business as modern and relevant too.

 Image SEO Is a Thing